G-Shock: History

-Initial sales of the G-Shock line were sluggish in Japan as people preferred dress watches.
-In order to promote the G-Shock worldwide, the American division of Casio released a commercial in which an ice hockey player used the DW-5000C as a hockey puck to demonstrate the toughness of the watch.
+Initial sales of the G-Shock line were slow in Japan as people preferred dress watches.
+In order to promote the G-Shock worldwide, the American division of Casio released a commercial in which an ice hockey player used a DW-5200C G-Shock as a hockey puck to demonstrate the toughness of the watch.
 The commercial gained negative publicity and Casio was accused of false advertising.
-A TV news channel then set out to conduct live tests on the DW-5000C to check whether it was as tough and durable as advertised.
+A TV news channel then set out to conduct live tests on the DW-5200C to check whether it was as tough and durable as advertised.
 This involved repeating the action shown in the commercial.
-The DW-5000C survived the impact of the hockey stick, and the G-Shock gained popularity among the general public.
+The watch survived the impact of the hockey stick, and the G-Shock gained popularity among the general public.
 The popularity of G-Shocks increased throughout the 1990s.
 By 1998, Casio had released more than 200 different G-Shock models, with worldwide sales at 19 million units.

 In 1985, Casio released the DW-5500C, which was the first G-Shock to feature a mud-resistant structure.
 Called the G-Shock-II due to the new construction feature, it was nicknamed "Mudman" by collectors due to its mud resistance capabilities.
 Casio would then go on to release a mud-resistant line of watches in 1995 which would go on to be called Mudman.

-In 1989, Casio introduced the AW-500, which was the first G-Shock featuring an analog display with a digital sub display at the 6-o'clock position.
+In 1989, Casio introduced the AW-500, which was the first G-Shock featuring an analog display with a digital sub display at the six o'clock position.

 In 1992, Casio released the DW-6100 equipped with a temperature sensor thus making it the first G-Shock to be equipped with a sensor.
 The watch also featured a resin (plastic) case instead of the original stainless steel case of earlier models for improved shock resistance.
-This move would transition into most of the models in the subsequent years with the original G-Shock square design also adopting the same construction.
+This move would transition into most of the models in the subsequent years, with the original G-Shock square design also adopting the same construction.
 By the early 2000s, the G-2000 model marked the last standard G-Shock to use a stainless steel case, leaving only a few speciality models in the line-up featuring the traditional metal case construction.